ctx/ws-session/README.md

 menu application</dd>
 <dd>Can be set in the rc file.</dd>
 <dt>S_SHELL_HISTORY</dt>
-<dd>The file name of your shell history.
-To have a separate shell history on
+<dd>The file name of your shell history without the dot.
+To have a separate
-every workspace the script bin/selecthistfile can be used.
+shell history on every workspace the script bin/selecthistfile can be used.
 Eg. in your .zshrc: export HISTFILE="$(selecthistfile)". selecthisfile echos
 $HOME/.$S_SHELL_HISTORY if no supported wm is running.</dd>
 <dd>Can be set in the rc file.</dd>